Jay-Madden/Env-Eval/README.md

 # Setup:
 1. Clone the repo
 2. Create a new class in the "Answers" directory with the name "YourNameAns.cs"
-3. Inherit from the Interface `IAnswer` and implement its members
+3. Implement the Interface `IAnswer` on the class you just created

 ## Challenge 1: